stefanrinderle/softvis3d/README.md

 Software visualization for your project.
 Project page [http://softvis3d.com](http://softvis3d.com).

-Currently, the main project is the SoftVis3D-SonarQube-Plugin - see the corresponding module and project page http://softvis3d.com for further details.
+Currently, the main project is the SoftVis3D-SonarQube-Plugin - see the corresponding module for further details.

 # Modules